TruebitProtocol/interactive-coin-offerings/README.md

 #### getCurrentBonus(InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage storage)
 *(InteractiveCrowdsaleLib.sol, line 67)*

-Called when an address wants to submit bid to the sale. calculates the bonus percentage for the token price this purchase gets.
+Called when an address wants to submit bid to the sale.
+This caluculates the bonus percentage the address receives when submitting bids.
+The bonus gradually decreases from self.priceBonusPercent to zero from the beginning to the end of the first stage.
+After the withdrawal lock, there is no bonus.

 ##### Arguments
 **InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage** self